canonical/opendkim-operator/docs/how-to/upgrade.md

 juju refresh opendkim-operator
 ```

-Check that the ingress-configurator charm is active and running:
+Check that the `opendkim-operator` charm is active and running:

 ```bash
 juju status